-Emphasize the importance of making informed food choices and developing healthy eating and physical activity habits this March.
-These resources include teaching guides, lesson plans, best practices, tip sheets, online learning games, educational videos, posters, book lists, coloring pages and more.
+Emphasize the importance of making informed food choices and developing healthy eating and physical activity habits.
+Our recommended resources include teaching guides, lesson plans, best practices, tip sheets, online learning games, educational videos, posters, book lists, coloring pages and more.

 - School Breakfast Week

 The first week of March is National School Breakfast Week.
-The NEA Foundation supports Breakfast in the Classroom, and partners with organizations to provide grants for Breakfast in the Classroom programs.
-A related NEA Healthy Futures resource is Start School with Breakfast: A Guide to Increasing School Breakfast Participation.
-Educators can download a free copy ( PDF, 2.3 MB, 56 pgs.).
-Inside, are sections describing benefits, strategies for increasing participation, tools, sample letters, and success stories
+The NEA Foundation supports Breakfast in the Classroom and partners with organizations to provide grants for Breakfast in the Classroom programs.

 Provides information on food, health and fitness and sections for kids, parents, men, women, and seniors.